gauravjain99/Alarm-Clock/README.md

 # Alarm-Clock
 this is CLI based alarm clock.
-It simply opens the link for the song in web browser.
+It simply opens the link for the song set for the alarm in web browser.